Skip to Content

 But I’d be foolish to end this article without honing in on the most important point of them all.

 Again, it isn’t the fanciest of solutions or even a “solution” at all.
-It’s simply the way that beards work.

 It isn’t as simple as clicking your fingers and ending up with perfect, long, and luscious facial locks.